 Elizabeth Hayes Alvarez

-Program Manager and learning designer in Hanover, NH
+Program Manager, Educator, and Dialogue Specialist in Hanover, NH

 "The failure of Americans to understand other religions poses one of the greatest challenges to our public diplomacy"- Madeline Albright, 1st female U.S. Secretary of State, former US Ambassador to the UN, The Mighty & the Almighty, 2003